 Person 2: Vale, estaré aquí.
 Ok, I’ll be here.

-To learn more about Peruvian slang (and the entire language as a whole), grab our FREE Spanish Survival Crash Course.
+To learn more about Spanish slang (and the entire language as a whole), we recommend this guide to Spanish slang from our friends at VidaLingua. grab our FREE Spanish Survival Crash Course.
 We’ll send Spanish-learning material including study guides, audio lessons, and more straight to your inbox: